 - managing stress by knowing your limitations and avoiding excessive alcohol and caffeine

-- strengthening your brain power (try volunteering or solving brain puzzles)
+- strengthening your thinking abilities (try volunteering or solving brain puzzles)

 - finding enjoyable activities